Rational reasoning and the ability to produce articulate arguments lie at the core of human intelligence.

 The C-A-N procedure

-Solution: If > 0 and T is possible (i.e. ¬T is not realized), decide that T is the case (if T is an action, do it or simulate it).
+If N >0 and T is possible (i.e. ¬T is not realized), decide that T is the case (if T is an action, do it or simulate it).

-Abduction: Look for a cause C of T or a reason C for T. If C is mutable with intensity N, make v(C) = N and restart from the new conflict (C, N).
+Look for a cause C of T or a reason C for T. If C is mutable with intensity N, make v(C)= N and restart from the new conflict (C, N).

 The program